franceslonsdale/learningGit/README.md

 3. To push changes to remote fork **$ git push origin *branch_used***
 4. Then on Github if you click on the branch youj used at the top, you can then create a pull request to pull in the remote changes and merge them intp the master/main branch

+## How to contribute to a project when you have limit access
+When collaberating online you may not have access rights to push and pull as you please to the repo which is understandable when you think about it!
+They don't know you are it provides a layer or protection for their code!
+However it's not all bad news as there is a very easy way to still contribute despite this which involves forking.

+### How to fork
+To fork we need to follow the instructions:
+1. Click fork in the repo of choice

+### Why fork
+may have already done this one ****

 # Updating changes ♻️
 To make the change use **git add .** and then **git commit -m"*message for commit*** to lock in your changes 🔒.
 This will then commit the changes to the current branch.
 If you are on a side branch use **git pull *master branch name*** which updates you with the new changes from the main branch you may be behind on then go on main branch.
 The use **git push *name of main branch you want to push it to*** to send your changes to the *main* branch 💌 and use **git merge *branch name made changes on*** to confirm your merge and then it should have made the changes on GitHub webpage 💯
 ## Pushing and pulling
 I need to describe what pushing and pulling does just so I have some point of reference